+Auctions have also been used by governments throughout history.
+In addition to auctioningoff treasury bonds, in the last decade governments started to sell air waves (3G technology).
 The development of telecommunications in any country is hinged on the availability ofspectrum and its allotment to the service providers.
 Globally, various methods have beenadopted for allotment of this scarce resource.
 Some of the methods employed in allocationof spectrum are; Administrative Process, Lottery, First Come First Serve (FCFS), and Auctions.

-35 Administrative process, also known as "beauty contests", has been adopted by many Asiancountries such as Japan, Singapore, South Korea and Hong Kong.
-In this system thegovernment invites 36 proposals from the aspirants and evaluation is done against broadly setout multiple criteria, subsuming 37 38 therein policy objectives of the government.
-The governmentshave adopted various evaluation criteria 39 for assessment of offers, which may include economicfeasibility of the proposal, effect on telecom 40 industry, concentration of market power, etc. Butweights of these criteria being subjective and internal 41 to the licenser, the process may lead to allotment of one of the most valuable public resource to a service provider who may notbe the most deserving and competent candidate to roll-out the intended 42 services.
-Moreover assessment of bids takes exceedingly long time as the criteria of evaluation are 43 not preciselyspecified against which the applicants can submit their proposals.
-44
+Administrative process, also known as "beauty contests", has been adopted by many Asiancountries such as Japan, Singapore, South Korea and Hong Kong.
+In this system thegovernment invites proposals from the aspirants and evaluation is done against broadly setout multiple criteria, subsuming therein policy objectives of the government.
+The governmentshave adopted various evaluation criteria for assessment of offers, which may include economicfeasibility of the proposal, effect on telecom industry, concentration of market power, etc. Butweights of these criteria being subjective and internal to the licenser, the process may leadto allotment of one of the most valuable public resource to a service provider who may notbe the most deserving and competent candidate to roll-out the intended services.
+Moreover, assessment of bids takes exceedingly long time as the criteria of evaluation are not preciselyspecified against which the applicants can submit their proposals.

-45 The disadvantages of this procedure were attempted to be overcome by adopting a lotterysystem in 46 some of the countries including the USA.
-Though, the time taken to select asuccessful applicant is 47 reduced, but, this option may result in selection of an applicanthaving no relation with the 48 competencies required to deliver the intended services.
+The disadvantages of this procedure were attempted to be overcome by adopting a lotterysystem in some of the countries including the USA.
+Though, the time taken to select successful applicant is reduced, but, this option may result in selection of an applicanthaving no relation with the competencies required to deliver the intended services.
 Moreover, this procedure also promotes participation by applicants who are only interested in makingprofits by reselling the acquired licenses.
-49 50 The advantage of quick selection is nullifiedby disadvantages of non-serious applicants getting 51 selected, besides huge loss of potential revenue to the government and delay introduced in acquisition 52 of licenses by capable firmsto roll out the services.
+The advantage of quick selection is nullified y disadvantages of non-serious applicants getting selected, besides huge loss of potential revenue to the government and delay introduced in acquisition of licenses by capable firms roll out the services.

 Some countries introduced the procedure of First Come First Serve (FCFS) for allotmentof spectrum licenses.
 The FCFS ostensibly purports to overcome the arbitrariness of lotterysystem, but practically it is equally random in manifestation.
-What is meant by 'first come'can be camouflaged to favor some bidders.
 In India, in recent past, this system had beenadopted in allotment of 2G spectrum licenses by the government.
-The entire allocation of2G spectrum through this method has been at the center of controversy and the issue hasgone to litigation leading to possibility of cancellation of awarded licenses.
 This method hasproved to be a failure if seen from the perspective of a credible policy regime.
 A fairer and transparent way of allotment of spectrum licenses by way of auctioning wasfirst used by New Zealand government in the year 1990 followed by various others.
 Thismethod has been used successfully towards realizing considerable revenue for the government and making the telecom market competitive in price and offerings.
 Spectrum Auctions hasbeen the most preferred method in majority of 2G and 3G spectrum allocations across theworld(Analysis of the 3G and BWA Auctions in India).

-67 Literature Review
+Literature Review